cariad/rolumns/docs/source/cook-book/choosing-columns.rst

 Code Sample
 -----------

-This code is identical to :doc:`the Grouping by Objects example <grouping-objects>` except for the three calls to :func:`renderers.RowsRenderer.append` which explicitly describe which columns to render and in what order:
+This code is similar to :doc:`the Grouping by Objects example <grouping-objects>` except for the three calls to :func:`renderers.RowsRenderer.append` which explicitly describe which columns to render and in what order:

 .. testcode::